Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

 It remains to check that the functor $\mathrm{tra}_P$ is a transport 2-functor.
 We leave it as an exercise for the reader to construct a local trivialization $(t,\mathrm{triv})$ of $\mathrm{tra}_P$ with smooth descent data.
 Hint: use an ordinary local trivialization of the bibundle $P$ and follow the proof of Proposition 5.2 in \cite{schreiber3}. \end{proof}

-The two categories appearing in the last proposition have both the feature that they have tensor products between appropriate objects.
+Both categories in Proposition \ref{prop4} have the feature that they have tensor products between appropriate objects.
 Concerning the bibundles with twisted connections, we have described this in terms of the matching condition \erf{49} on the twists.
-Concerning the category of transport functors, this tensor product is inherited from the one on $\Lambda_i\mathcal{B}(\hbitor)$, which has been discussed in Section \ref{sec3_5}.
+Concerning the category of transport functors, this tensor product is inherited from the one on $\Lambda_i\mathcal{B}(\hbitor)$, which has been discussed in Section \ref{sec:smoothdescent}.

-\begin{lemma} The matching condition \erf{49} corresponds to the required condition for tensor products in $\Lambda_i\mathcal{B}(\hbitor)$ under the functor from Proposition \ref{prop4}.
-Furthermore, the functor respects tensor products whenever they are well-defined. \end{lemma}
+\begin{lemma} The matching condition \erf{49} corresponds to the required condition for tensor products in $\Lambda_i\mathcal{B}(\hbitor)$ under the functor of Proposition \ref{prop4}.
+Moreover, the functor respects tensor products whenever they are well-defined. \end{lemma}

 \begin{proof} Suppose that the matching condition $A'_{\phi'}=A$ holds, so that principal $H$-bibundles $P$ and $P'$ with connections $\phi$ and $\phi$ have a tensor product.
 It follows that the map $F_{\phi'}$ which labels the horizontal 1-morphisms at the bottom of the images of $\mathrm{tra}_{P'}$ is equal to the map $F$ which labels the ones at the top of the images of $\mathrm{tra}_{P}$; this is the required condition for the existence of the tensor product $\mathrm{tra}_{P'} \otimes \mathrm{tra}_{P}$.
 That the tensor products are respected follows from the definition of the twisted connection $\phi_{\mathrm{tot}}$ on the tensor product bibundle. \end{proof}